oddbird/oddleventy/content/services/architecture.md

 - Start global, end local
 - Everything that can be global should be global
 - Stop naming things that already have names
-- Use selectors for selecting, use layers for layering
+- Use selectors for selecting, use cascade layers for layering
 - Use a wide range of units and intrinsic values to say what you mean
 - Use both logical and physical properties
 - Every layout method has different strengths